-These nanocrystals are used in biological research as markers for particular kinds of cells, as observed under an optical microscope with background ultraviolet light (uv) illumination.
+These nanocrystals are used in biological research as markers for certain kinds of cells, as observed under an optical microscope with background UV light illumination.

 In these applications, the basic semiconductor QD crystal is typically coated with a thin layer to make it impervious to (and soluble in) an aqueous biological environment.
-A further coating may then be applied which allows the QD to preferentially bond to a specific biological cell or cell component of interest.
-Such a coated quantum dot is shown in Figure 1.4[8].
-These authors say that the quantum dots they use as luminescent labels are 20 times as bright, 100 times as stable against photobleaching, and have emission spectra three times sharper than conventional organic dyes such as rhodamine.
+A further coating may then be applied, which allows the QD to preferentially bond to a specific biological cell or cell component of interest.
+Such a coated QD is shown in Figure 1.4 [8].
+These authors say that the QDs they use as luminescent labels are 20 times as bright, 100 times as stable against photobleaching, and have emission spectra 3 times sharper than conventional organic dyes, such as rhodamine.

-The biological researcher may, for example, see the outer cell surface illuminated in green while the surface of the inner cell nucleus may be illuminated in red, all under illumination of the whole field with light of a single shorter wavelength.
+The biological researcher may, for example, see the outer cell surface illuminated in green while the surface of the inner cell nucleus illuminated in red, all under illumination of the whole field with light of a single shorter wavelength.

-1.5 GMR 100 Gb Hard Drive "Read" Heads
+1.5 GMR and TMR 100-1000 Gb Hard Drive "Read Heads"